How to check if a file exists in Python

 Common errors and challenges

-Even with the right tools, you can run into subtle issues with paths, race conditions, and case sensitivity when checking for files.
+Even with the right tools, you can run into tricky issues like path errors, race conditions, and case sensitivity when checking for files.

 Handling relative path errors with os.path.join()